scarletstudio/transithealth/docs/pages/cypress.md

 ## Running Tests

+**IMPORTANT NOTE:** Cloud9 may not have enough free resources for Cypress to run tests other than the example.
+Using a local machine or a VM with a higher allocation of memory will allow you to run your own tests without issue.
+Even then, Cypress tests are rarely run directly in your own Command Line.
+Instead, we implement these tests using [GitHub Actions](#github-actions)

 A test file contains several JavaScript commands that perform different types of actions and assertions in order to test the app.
 A very simple example of one of these tests can be run with the following:

 ```bash